-- (1) "Applicant" means an individual applying to be an employee at a long-term-care facility or provider, as defined in this section; - (2) "Cabinet" means the Cabinet for Health and Family Services; - (3) ''Civil applicant fingerprints'' means fingerprints submitted to the Department of Kentucky State Police for a criminal background check pursuant to Section 4 of this Act: - (4) ''Continuous employment assessment'' means a process for ongoing criminal background and registry checks after an initial background check is performed; - (5) ''Criminal background check'' means a national and state fingerprint-supported criminal history background check performed by the Department of Kentucky State Police and the Federal Bureau of Investigation; - (6) "Disqualifying offense" means: - (a) A conviction of, or a plea of guilty, an Alford plea, or a plea of nolo contendere to: - 1.
-A misdemeanor offense related to abuse, neglect, or exploitation of an adult as defined by KRS 209.020 or child; - 2.
-A misdemeanor sexual offense; - 3.
-A criminal offense against a victim who is a minor, as defined in KRS 17.500; - 4.
-A felony conviction involving a child victim; - 5.
-A felony offense under: - a.
-KRS Chapter 209; - b.
+- (1) "Applicant" means an individual applying to be an employee at a long-term-care facility or provider, as defined in this section; - (2) "Cabinet" means the Cabinet for Health and Family Services; - (3) "Civil applicant fingerprints" means fingerprints submitted to the Department of

+Kentucky State Police for a criminal background check pursuant to Section 34 of this

+Act; - (4) "Continuous employment assessment" means a process for ongoing criminal background and registry checks after an initial background check is performed; - (5) "Criminal background check" means a national and state fingerprint-supported criminal history background check performed by the Department of Kentucky State

+Police and the Federal Bureau of Investigation;

+- (6) "Disqualifying offense" means:

+- (a) A conviction of, or a plea of guilty, an Alford plea, or a plea of nolo contendere to:

+- 1. A misdemeanor offense related to abuse, neglect, or exploitation of an adult or child, or a sexual offense;

+- 2. A criminal offense against a victim who is a minor, as defined in KRS 17.500;

+- 3. A felony conviction involving a child victim;

+- 4. A felony offense under:

+- a.
+KRS Chapter 209;

+- b.
 KRS Chapter 218A;

-c.
+- c.
 KRS 507.020;

-d.
+- d.
 KRS 507.030;

-e.
+- e.
 KRS 507.040;